nylira/task-frontend/README.md

 # Technical Task: Front End Web Developer

 We want to see you create a simple block explorer for the Cosmos Hub blockchain using a reactive front-end framework like Vue.js or React.
 Included in this repository is some Vue boilerplate to get your started.
-You can use React if you prefer.
+You can use React if you prefer, but we don't have boilerplate ready for you.

 ## Specification